iluvjava/Maths/Notebook 2.0 markdown/AMATH 581 Scientific Computing/FFT Algorithm.md

 ---

 ### **Intro**
-The FFT uses divide and conquer and it exploits the fractal properties of the DFT matrix, the roots of unity is the key for the exploitation here.
+The FFT uses divide and conquer and it exploits the fractal like structure of the DFT matrix, the roots of unity is the key.
+We denote the signal in the time domain using $f$ and $F$ denotes the signal in the Fourier Domain.
 This is the task of computing the discrete Fourier Transform:

 $$
 \begin{aligned}